StIvesTabletop/stivestabletop.github.io/_posts/2021-11-03-eighteenth-session.md

 ![Irish Gauge](/images/posts/2021_11_03/IrishGauge01.jpg "Irish Gauge"){:class="img_post"}

-The final 5 players selected [Irish Gauge][IG] after strong suggestions and box waving by Simon W. pitching for "Choo Choo Stab Stab" last seen in [session 15][15].
+The final 5 players selected [Irish Gauge][IG] after strong suggestions and box waving by Simon W. pitching for "Choo Choo, Stab Stab" last seen in [session 15][15].
 After the improbable draw of 3 pink cubes (by Jeremy J.) early in the game certain cities and routes were unlikely to pay many more dividends and fairly undiluted control of the purple company proved the critical factor for victory.
 Scores were still close 91-71 from top to bottom.